jonasseglare/geex/README.md

 # Generative Expressions

 Geex, short for *generative expressions*, is a library to write code that writes code and, in particular, fast code.
-A generative expression is a Clojure expression that generates a streamlined *representation* of the final computation to be performed, where most of the overhead of accessing immutable collections or calling functions has been removed.
+A generative expression is a Clojure expression that evaluates to a *streamlined representation* of the final computation to be performed without the extra overhead of function calls and short-lived intermediate datastructures.
 From the generated representation, low level code can be rendered and compiled into a very fast implementation.

 Geex is ultimately intended to be a practical tool to write elegant high-level and and high-performance code, accessible to anyone who already knows Clojure.
 I hope you will enjoy it!